* Images shown are of mature plants

-- Lovely flowers that bloom year round, even while fruit is present
+Get exotic flowers that bloom year-round, even while fruit is present, on the incomparable Chocolate Plant.

-You probably never thought you could grow your own chocolate.
-But now, the incredible Chocolate Plant turns that dream into a reality.
-Enjoy year round blooms that transform from delicate white or pinkish flowers into giant cocoa pods.
+These blooms transform from delicate white or pinkish flowers into cocoa pods.
 Grouped together in clusters that emerge directly from the trunk of the plant, they play well against the bright green leaves.
 The foliage has a unique feature you've got to see to believe: leaves will actually pivot towards the sun.
-Like mini solar panels they move 90 degrees either horizontally or vertically depending on the sun's position.
+Like mini solar panels, they move 90 degrees either horizontally or vertically depending on the sun's position.

 Aside from its visual beauty, there are many reasons you'll want to include the Chocolate Plant in your garden or landscape design plans.
 To start, there are numerous health benefits derived from the plant's fruit.